 Rising Tide Center Partners and Affiliates

 Provost’s Council on Advancing Women Faculty (PCAWF): The Advance Initiatives Council, or AIC, was formed in March 2009 to serve as the internal advisory committee for the ADVANCE project at UMaine.
 This group was invaluable in focusing the efforts of the Rising Tide Center, particularly by supporting discussion of broader issues that affect the recruitment and retention of diverse faculty in all disciplines at UMaine.

-The AIC evolved into the Provost’s Council on the Advancement of Women Faculty (PCAWF) in the fall of 2016, and now fulfills an advisory role to the Provost as he seeks to enhance diversity by fostering a supportive and equitable climate at UMaine.
+In 2016 the AIC evolved into the Provost’s Council on the Advancement of Women Faculty (PCAWF).
+The council, rebranded as PACE in Sept.
+2019, fulfills an advisory role to the Provost as he seeks to advance gender equity and enhance faculty diversity at UMaine.

 Rising Tide Professors: Representatives from UMaine’s colleges will serve as ambassadors to the Rising Tide Center to support achievement of gender equity goals within their academic units.
-Rising Tide professors are appointed based on review of competitive proposals for transformative initiatives within their college, and will serve on the internal advisory board for the Rising Tide Center during the proposed project period.
+Rising Tide professors are appointed based on review of competitive proposals for transformative initiatives within their college.
+Faculty currently appointed as Rising Tide Professors will continue their work, adhering to the timelines in their previously approved projects.

 WiSTEMM: This collaborative group, which remains active at UMaine, works to enhance diversity by giving voice to women in STEM and medical-related disciplines at UMaine.
 All members of the UMaine community are invited to participate with WiSTEMM as members work to foster a supportive climate for all.

 Rising Tide Affiliates

-Research has shown that a lack of professional employment opportunities for trailing partners negatively impacts faculty recruitment and retention.
+Maine Career Connect: Research has shown that a lack of professional employment opportunities for trailing partners negatively impacts faculty recruitment and retention at UMaine.
 With NSF funding, the Rising Tide Center established a consortium of employers committed to recruiting and retaining employee talent in eastern and central Maine.
-Maine Career Connect staff work with employers and potential employees throughout the interview process, meet with candidates’ families to mitigate concerns regarding a move to Maine, and assist newly relocated professionals by offering career support and community integration services.
+Maine Career Connect works with employers and potential employees throughout the hiring process, meeting with candidates’ families to mitigate concerns regarding a move to Maine, and assisting newly relocated professionals by offering career support and community integration services.
 Maine Career Connect, which most recently partnered with the Bangor Region Chamber of Commerce, ceased operations on July 1, 2020, in part due to the economic downturn resulting from the COVID-19 pandemic.